ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 ## Abstract data types, ADT

 ::: TODO
-- overview and motivation
-- analogy with Java interfaces (see preliminaries)
+- Prio 1: write sections Ordered seqs, Sets&maps, Graphs
-- nice image showing all ADTs (and DSs) - see the slides
+- Prio 1: nice image showing all ADTs (and DSs) - see the slides
+- Prio 2: overview and motivation
+- Prio 2: analogy with Java interfaces (see preliminaries)
+- Prio 3: update the text and examples in section Terminology
 :::